Axedyson/syncbase/README.md

 ### TODO

-- Deploy web on vercel and server and it's services on DO droplet, automatic deployment should be done with github actions
+- Deploy web on vercel and server and it's services on DO droplet, automatic deployment should be done with a github workflow
 - Implement dataloader
 - Maybe add standard-version/semantic-release/changeset/keepachangelog?
 - Actually develop the project